Yang-intelliexport/geppetto-website-mvp/src/content/faqs-en/ai-technology.md

 featured: true
 ---

-Our AI manufacturing system is a complete intelligent process chain, driven by AI from blueprint analysis to finished product delivery.
+Our transparent manufacturing system is a complete intelligent process chain, driven by AI from blueprint analysis to finished product delivery.

 ## AI Process Planning Workflow